-The inventories of the County, the Hospital, and the ABC Board are valued at cost (first-in, firstout), which approximates market.
+The inventories of the County, the Hospital, and the ABC Board are valued at cost (first-in, first- out), which approximates market.
 The County's General Fund inventory consists of expendable supplies that are recorded as expenditures when purchased.
+If significant, the amount of inventory on hand at year end is reported on the balance sheet in the governmental funds.
+However, in the Government-wide Statement Activities the cost of these inventories is expensed as the items are used.

 The inventory of the County's enterprise funds as well as those of the Hospital and the ABC Board consists of materials and supplies held for consumption or resale and is reported at lower of cost or market.
+The cost of these inventories is expensed when consumed rather than when purchased.
 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.